Bridging the Skills Gap: Workforces for Electrification

 Key Barriers

-Energeia has summarised key workforce barriers shown are from both contractor interviews and research.
+Energeia has summarised the key workforce barriers below, which were determined from both contractor interviews and research.
 Interviewees cited barriers such as the competitiveness of wages, blue-collar job stigma, retraining incentive availability and uncertainty around demand for green jobs.

-Table 1 below summarizes the identified barriers which included a decline in energy job interest, a small pool of workers, a lack of training access, and high entry requirements.
+Table 1 below summarizes the identified barriers, which include a decline in energy job interest, a small pool of workers, a lack of training access, and high entry requirements.

 Table 1 - Key Workforce Barriers, Source: Energeia Research